Background Image

 Apr 18, 7pm, Sanctuary + Livestream

 We invite you to experience a Service of Tenebrae (darkness) to remember the final moments of Jesus’ life.
-The service will be an intertwining of Scripture readings and Schubert’s Mass in G by our Chancel Choir, leading us through the journey to the cross.
+The service will include Gabriel Fauré's Requiem by our Chancel Choir, leading us through the journey to the cross.
+Childcare will be available for ages 3 and younger.

 What's good about Good Friday?